 Personal Branding TV Short videos with William Arruda and Certified Personal Branding Strategists that inform and entertain you about personal branding.

 Reach Branding Club.
 Personal branding self-study program in on-demand modules.
 Learn how to "extract, express, and exude" your brand so that you can stand out from the crowd and make a positive, memorable impression.
 Great for career transition, job search, executive branding, and entrepreneur niche development.
 Exclusive membership and access to articles, newsletter, and monthly seminars by personal branding guru William Arruda and Certified Personal Branding Strategists.
 Guest-expert articles, interviews, and teleseminars.
 The Go-Giver, Bob Burg co-author, is a parable on howgiving more can actually lead to bigger success.
 Whether you are a job-seeker, careerist, or entrepreneur the 5 Laws of Go-Giving apply to you.
 Download the first chapter at the link above (compliments of Bob).
 CreativeCareers.com is a resource-packed web site for creative folks.
 Career services web site of Carol Eikleberry, author of The Career Guide for Creative and Unconventional People, second edition (1999).
-America's Career InfoNet at http://www.acinet.org/acinet/ is a premier site for career information of every sort.
-Highly useful articles and links.
-Career Outllook at http://www.bls.gov/careeroutlook/ contains in-depth articles and job projections by the Bureau of Labor Statistics.
+Career Outllook at https://www.bls.gov/ooh/ contains in-depth articles and job projections by the Bureau of Labor Statistics.
 Written for the consumer, it has a searchable articles index which are often about specific types of jobs, such as Cruise Ship Director.
 Another free government resource.

 "The Job-Loss Recovery Guide" and "Emotional Renewal Guided Imagery for Caregivers" by Dr. Lynn Joseph.
 Audio CDs with techniques to maintain your emotional and get you moving toward your goals during difficult times like job loss or caring for loved ones.
 Contact Dr. Lynn Joseph for more information.

 Job Search Bloopers: Every Mistake You Can Make on the Road to Career Suicide...and How to Avoid Them.
 Co-Authors: Susan Guarneri and Laura DeCarlo.Published by Career Press.
-Publication date: Aug.
-1, 2008 ISBN-10:1601630166
+ISBN-10:1601630166

 What Color Is Your Parachute? by Richard N. Bolles has the longest run of any career book and is a perenniel best seller.
 Chockful of useful exercises, information, and advice.
 If you only have money for one job search tool, this is it!
 ISBN1580087272